 This is such a fun time in the world of weddings because the rules no longer apply.
 Your day can look and feel however you want it to, As a Shenandoah elopement photographer, I help couples plan and capture epic adventures in Shenandoah National Park with zero stress. just joy.

 You could take a sunrise hike up Stony Man Trail, and exchange vows, stop at Broad Porch Coffee for a latte and a baked good, go kayaking or canoeing on the Shenandoah River, and then meet up with your closest friends and family for an intimate ceremony, dinner, and drinks.
+In Shenandoah, you truly can do it all on your wedding day.

 If you like adventure, Shenandoah is definitely for you!
 There are incredible trails to hike (Old Rag is one of my favorite trails of all time), rock climbing, kayaking on the Shenandoah River, bike riding, and don’t forget about the wine and brewery trail.
 Come ready to explore!